 This even breaks the uniformity in the size of your garden and makes your yard look prominent and tall.

 Photographers and movie makers use large backdrops to bring focus to the main object.
-You can use the similar design principle into your cottage garden.
+You can use a similar design principle in your cottage garden.

-You can use backdrops in your gardens such as hedges, rustic fence or wall to bring the attention back to plant or shrub.
-These large backdrops also help add vividness and diversity of appearance in your garden.
+You can use backdrops in your gardens such as hedges, rustic fences,s or walls to bring the attention back to plants or shrubs.
+These large backdrops also help add vividness and diversity of appearance to your garden.

 Keep Natural Contours